Yastrid Is Your No.1 Cog Threads Manufacturer

 How Do You Use COG Threads?

 The doctor will first inject a local anesthetic in the targeted area.
-After that with the help of a sharp needle the doctor will inject a small hole into your skin.
-A needle is required to this job because cog thread is blunt cannula and it cannot be inserted directly into the skin, so with the help of needle the thread will then be inserted into your SMAS .
+After that, with the help of a sharp needle, the doctor will inject a small hole into your skin.
+A needle is required for this job because cog thread is a blunt cannula, and you cannot insert it directly into the skin, so with the help of the needle, the thread will then be inserted into your SMAS.

-Just remember: There’s no need of individual microcannula because a cog thread is a blunt cannula with a PDO barbed suture inside – enough to do procedure alone.
+Just remember: There’s no need for individual microcannula because a cog thread is a blunt cannula with a PDO barbed suture inside – enough to do the procedure alone.

 How Long Do Cog Thread Lift Procedure Last?